Allegiance STEAM Academy Monthly Enrichment Updates

 Define the Challenge

-Students identify problems and research constraints, learning to ask the right questions before jumping to solutions.
+Students identify the design problem, gather constraints, and ask the right questions before building.

 Ideate & Design

-Brainstorming sessions and sketching phases where creativity flourishes and multiple solutions are explored.
+Brainstorming and sketching phases where multiple solutions are explored through creative thinking.

 Prototype & Build

-Hands-on construction using various materials and technologies to bring designs to life.
+Hands-on construction using materials and tools to turn designs into working models.

 Test & Iterate